agilarowski/Interactive-Data-Vis-Fall2022/1_2_basic_html/NOTES.md

 Sometimes it helps to formulate what you understood and where you got stuck in order to move forward.
 Feel free to include `code snippets`, `screenshots`, and `error message text` here as well.

 If you find you're not able complete this week's assignment, reflecting on where you are getting stuck here will help you get full credit for this week's tutorial
+Getting stuck on replicating the code inserting rectangles.
 ------------